 A new interactive map provides information about the trail conditions, parking, bathrooms, museums, and businesses along the trail.
 Visit the landing page of the interactive map to learn more.

 This trail is handicap accessible and is designed for walkers, runners, skiers, people on bicycles, in wheelchairs, and babies in strollers.
+Some stretches have steep grades, and these are noted on trailhead signs and are marked with warning signs on the trail.
 Because people will be using the trail in a variety of ways, please be aware of others going at different speeds.

-The historic logging village of Glen Haven is only 2 miles away, so park your car at the Dune Climb and ride your bike or walk along the base of the dunes and through the cedar forest to the museums, blacksmith shop, general store, and beaches of Glen Haven.
+The historic logging village of Glen Haven is only 2 miles away from the Dune Climb, so park your car there and ride your bike or walk along the base of the dunes and through the cedar forest to the museums, blacksmith shop, general store, and beaches of Glen Haven.